 And then, when you think of Germany, and Stuttgart in particular, it’s cars and cars only that should first come to your mind, after all, this is where the legend Gottlieb Daimler began his pioneering invention of the automobile.

-For this is where the legend began, with its pioneering invention of Gottlieb Daimler and Carl Benz – the automobile!
-And speaking of the three-pointed star… well there’s just so much history behind it.
+And speaking of the three-pointed star, well there’s just so much history behind it!!

 With my audio guide, telling beautiful stories in English, the elevator took me to the top floor, to a height of 34 metres, taking me through the history of the automobile industry to its point of inception.

-As you get to the top floor and begin your journey, the first thing on display is not a car, but a horse, making it obvious that even the most complex technologies and designs come with the simplest of all ideas. and that’s exactly when a legacy begins.
+As you get to the top floor and begin your journey, the first thing on display is not a car, but a horse, making it obvious that even the most complex technologies and designs come with the simplest of all ideas, and that’s exactly how a legacy begins.

-As I wandered a bit I found myself trying to wonder which car I would buy if I suddenly became a billionaire.
-I’ve decided this was my favourite as I love the colour green:
+As I wandered inside the museum I found myself wondering which car I would buy if I suddenly became a billionaire.

 Or maybe this model, that every boy fancied while he was in high-school.

-From dozens of impressive car models to buses and coaches and trucks – everything seemed to have its gracious presence and looked just equally beautiful.
+From dozens of impressive cars to buses to coaches, everything seemed to have its own gracious presence.
+Everything looked equally beautiful.

 I wrote this post as part of the #VisitStuttgart campaign with Stuttgart Tourism.
-Though my tour in the city was hosted, all the recommendations and ideas are solely personal.
+Though my tour in the city was hosted, all recommendations and ideas are solely personal.
 I only recommend what I find worth appreciating.